davisv007/OdooProdu/README.md

 >python main2.py  <product_name>  <x_asin>

-answer the questions it asks and the product will be added to your database if you don't include the arguments the program will ask you
+if you don't include the arguments the program will ask you and the product will be added to your database

 more questions->more fields for the product